One question that many cleaning contractors often ask is, how does one make the move from residential cleaning jobs to commercial cleaning?

 Commercial jobs are bigger, see large amounts of foot traffic, and need heavy duty cleaning appliances to service.

 There are many categories of commercial cleaning equipment, so figure out what kind of cleaning you’re going to be doing before making any decisions.

 Some of the products you might invest in are floor cleaning machines, such as burnishers and electric scrubbers, a carpet sweeper, and steam cleaners.

 You may want to consider expanding the services you offer when you make the move to commercial cleaning.

 Some other common equipment items for a broader range of cleaning jobs include tile and grout machines, pressure washes for building exteriors, automotive detailing extractors, and window washing equipment.

 There are great resources online if you’re looking to purchase commercial cleaning equipment.

 You can find good deals on new equipment around the holidays, and there are also several vetted networks that buy and sell used cleaning equipment.
 Another option is looking into equipment rental in your city.

-Making the move from residential to commercial cleaning is a big step—these jobs are not one
+Making the move to grow your cleaning business from residential to commercial cleaning is a big step—these jobs are not one and the same.

 Residential work is in many ways a detail-oriented job with a high level of customer service interaction.